HydraMeshnet/developer-portal/hydra.md

 Browser: [http://hydra.iop.global](http://hydra.iop.global)

 - The backbone of Hydra and the network we run in production.
-This is usually known as the Public Network since this network is utilized by end users.
+This is usually known as the Public Network since this network is utilized by end-users.
 - This network is available for everyone.
 - It has real transactions with real coins.
 - It has 9 servers up and running 24/7 by IOP Ventures, and each forging delegate is running their own servers